-Compared to the "standard Automation Client API", when calling a Operation you can specify expected caching behavior.
+Compared to the "standard Automation Client API", when calling an operation you can specify expected caching behavior.

-This includes newly created Documents that do only exist in local.
+This cache stores document deltaset (changes done in the document).
+This includes newly created documents that do only exist in local.

 AndroidTransientStateManager is a